Policies and Important Information

 Parents of students enrolled in the Elmira City School District have the right to appeal unsatisfactory Building resolutions of Title 1 complaints to the Elmira City School District.
 If parents are not satisfied with the resolution by the Elmira City School District, they may appeal to the New York State Education Department.
 If parents are not satisfied with the resolution by the New York State Education Department, they may appeal to the United States Department of Education.
 Parents can obtain additional information from the Superintendent's office at (607) 735-3010 or from the New York State Department of Education at

 District Written Parent Title I Complaint Procedures

 Parents of students enrolled in the Elmira City School District have the right to appeal unsatisfactory District resolution of complaints to the New York State Education Department, and if not satisfactorily resolved by the New York State Education Department to the United States Department of Education.
 Parents can obtain information at http://www.p12.nysed.gov/accountability/T1/complaintappeals.htm or by contacting the Superintendent's office at (607) 735-3010.

 High School Course Selection Guide

-"Step Into the Future" is the high school course selection guide, a college- and career-planning guide and a resource for students and parents.
-Click here to download Step Into your Future.
+"Steam Into Your Future" is the high school course selection guide, a college- and career-planning guide and a resource for students and parents.
+Click here to download Steam Into Your Future.